Now is a testing time for employers and employees alike. But it’s also an opportunity to build a positive and more resilient culture.

 The following pages summarise how our health and wellbeing services can benefit your business at this time.
 Speak to your account manager to discuss any of them, or talk through what you already have available.
 We’ll let you know how our health and wellbeing service provision develops as we continue to find our way through these times together.

-For links to the latest advice and information about the coronavirus, including our guidance about COVID-19 testing, visit our information pages: axahealth.co.uk/update-on-coronavirus/ and COVID-19: Considerations For Employee Testing1
+For links to the latest advice and information about the coronavirus, including our guidance about COVID-19 testing, visit our information pages: axahealth.co.uk/coronavirus/ and COVID-19: Considerations For Employee Testing1

 1Accurate to government guidance issued.